Joshi-Ketaki/Joshi-Ketaki/README.md

 I have interned and worked full tim at Nvidia previously, primarily on compilers andvirtual memory management.

 I am on a lookout for interesting full-time opportunities!
-You can read more about me and my research on my website linked to this profile.
+You can read more about me and my research on my [website](https://joshi-ketaki.github.io/).
 I am also available at ketaki.joshi@yale.edu!

 <!--